GetanehAbebe/Draw-Guess/README.md

     - Run command 'npm run dev'

   #Me:
-    - I would like to get feebacks, suggestions and other comments, so if you have something please write, I learn from thos feedbacks.
+    - I would like to get feedbacks, suggestions and other comments, so if you have something please write, I learn from thos feedbacks.

  # Thanks,Getaneh.